Merchant of Venice Manual

 9.3.1 Absolute Value

-The absoluate value function returns the absolute value of the given value.
 The absolute value is the positive value of a number.
-For example the absolute value of -12 is 12, and the absolute value of 12 is 12.
+For example the absolute

 abs(VALUE)